 What is blood pressure?

 Blood pressure is the pressure of blood pushing against the walls of your arteries.
-Arteries carry blood from your heart to other parts of your body.
-Blood pressure levels may fluctuate in response to the needs of your body and to internal and external factors.
-The blood pressure is measured using two numbers:
+Arteries carry blood from your heart to other parts of your body.1 Blood pressure levels may fluctuate in response to the needs of your body and to internal and external factors.
+The blood pressure is measured using 2 numbers:

 - Systolic pressure (the top number): Measures the pressure in your arteries when your heart pumps the blood out into the circulation.